Updated Jan. 18, 2018

 Alas, a glance through time shows this is nothing new.
 People have been worrying about the effects of new technology since, well, fire.

 Here, then, are five great examples from history.
-The next time you read a story about how Wi-Fi may, possibly, conceivably, potentially cause cancer or how genetically modified fish may cause allergies/environmental catastrophe/killer mutant fish, keep these in mind.
+The next time you read a story about how Wi-Fi may, possibly, conceivably, potentially cause cancer or that in the future robots will run and ruin the world.

 Writing: As great a philosopher as he was, Socrates had his moments of idiocy too.
 He was not big on actually committing ideas to paper, for example, because he thought it would result in peoples’ memories getting worse.
 In his own words, “This discovery of yours will create forgetfulness in the learners’ souls, because they will not use their memories; they will trust to the external written characters and not remember of themselves.”
 Thank the stars nobody listened to the old coot, because if I had to orally recite every blog post, I’d be crazier than he was.